The Divine Comedy Episode 1- Inferno, The Gate of Abandoned Hope

 The Structure of Hell and the Gradation of Sin According to Gravity

-Dante’s descent into the Inferno is a necessary confrontation with the reality of moral failure, paving the way for the eventual purification of the soul.
+Dante’s descent into Hell becomes a necessary confrontation with moral failure, preparing the soul for the long path toward purification and light.

 Humanstorylab explores the universal values and narratives of humanity.